 Huskies are a high maintenance breed, on top of their demanding exercise needs, they also need quite a lot of attention.
 Considered by many as the No.1 most attention-seeking breed today!

 Huskies are pack dogs, but they love their humans just as much.
-Without giving them uninterrupted attention throughout the day, they could start developing the feeling of loneliness and separation anxiety.
+Without giving them uninterrupted attention throughout the day, they could start developing feelings of loneliness and separation anxiety.
 If your Husky feels like this for too long, it can eventually lead to depression.

 This can also happen if you spend many hours of the day out of the house and your Husky is left alone.
 We all have busy lives and work is important, but this is something you really need to think about if you’re currently leaving your Husky home alone